Food from here.

 Our Farming Practices

 Kate has been an organic vegetable grower for the past 15 years, having worked for and managed Certified Organic vegetable farms in California, Massachusetts, and New Hampshire.
 We choose to use ecologically sound farming practices, demonstrating our commitment to enhancing soil health, using resources efficiently, creating a safe work environment for ourselves and our crew, and growing safe healthy food.
 All of our vegetables, herbs, flowers, and seedlings are Certified Organic by the NH Department of Agriculture, Markets, and Food.
+Additionally, our farm is Certified by the Real Organic Project.

 Solar Power on the Farm